 Participants

 Two hundred fifty-four students enrolled at Louisiana State University completed the study.
 Students were recruited from the Department of Psychology and the School of Music and received course credit or $20.
-Participants were excluded in the analysis if they reported hearing loss or taking medictation that would alter cognitive performance, or if their performance on any task was greater than 3 standard deviations from the mean score of that task.
+Participants were excluded in the analysis if they reported hearing loss or taking medication that would alter cognitive performance, or if their performance on any task was greater than 3 standard deviations from the mean score of that task.
 Thus, 15 participants were excluded (hearing loss: 8, age: 1, univariate outliers on one or more WMC tasks: 6).
 The remaining 239 eligible participants were between the ages of 17 and 43 (M = 19.72, SD = 2.74; 148 females).

 Procedure